 Eventually three branch libraries were added.
 First came Caldwell Memorial Library in 1992, which is located in the Derry Area High School.
 During the day the space operates as a school library, and in the evenings and on weekends it transforms into a public library.
 We believe ours may be the longest-running "shared use facility" of this kind in Pennsylvania.
 Following that success, Unity Library opened in 1996 as one of only two libraries in the world located inside a supermarket.
 This branch moved briefly to the Unity Township Muinicipal Building before closing in 2013 due to lack of funding.
 The bookmobile, know as "Your Neighborhood Library" (but called MO by the folks who loved her) was operated from 2001 until 2018.

 The growth of Adams Memorial Library cannot be acknowledged without the help of Robert E. Reed.
 Upon his passing, Mr. Reed gave the bulk of his estate to the library and two other facilities.
 The library still uses this money today as a source of funding.

-Adams Memorial Library is also funded through the State, Westmoreland County, Latrobe and surrounding townships, school districts, and private grants, including generous donations by the McFeely-Rogers Foundation, the McKenna Foundation and Arnold Palmer.
+Adams Memorial Library is also funded through the State, Westmoreland County, Latrobe and surrounding townships, school districts, and private grants, including generous donations by the McFeely-Rogers Foundation, the Latrobe Foundation, the McKenna Foundation and the Arnold Palmer Foundation.
 Patron donations and memorial books also help the library maintain a collection that appeals to everyone.

-Adams Memorial Library and its branches serve the populations of the City of Latrobe, Derry Township, Derry Borough, Donegal Township, Donegal Borough, Youngstown, and New Alexandria.
+Adams Memorial Library and Caldwell Memorial Library serve the populations of the City of Latrobe, Derry Township, Derry Borough, Donegal Township, Donegal Borough, Youngstown, and New Alexandria.